Should Human Growth Hormone (HGH) Use Be Accepted in Sports?

 “([G]rowth hormone) is [used] more to recover from injury… I haven’t heard of growth hormone giving you strength… The bottom line is we get beat the hell up.
 We need whatever’s available to keep ourselves out there… I think anything that’s helpful should be legal, because when you’re done, they fold you up and say goodbye.”Sep.
 7, 2006

 Rick Ross, Slip-N-Slide Records rapper, stated in a Mar.
 25, 2008 interview titled “Rick Ross Supports Cheating Obama and HGH,” posted on the You Been Blinded website:

 “What’s wrong with a little HGH?
 You’re 35 years old, let’s take Shaq for instance.
 That’s my best friend.
 His hip, his knee… He’s 30 something years, jumpin’ up and down.
 What’s wrong with a little HGH?

-Gary I. Wadler, MD, Chairman of the World Anti-Doping Agency’s (WADA) Prohibited List and Methods Sub-Committee, was quoted as having said the following in a June 27, 2008 interview titled “Dr. Gary Wadler of the World Anti-Doping Agency Gives His Answers to Your Questions (Part II),” published by The New York Times:
+Gary I. Wadler, MD, Chairman of the World Anti-Doping Agency’s (WADA) Prohibited List and Methods Sub-Committee, stated the following in a June 27, 2008 interview, “Dr. Gary Wadler of the World Anti-Doping Agency Gives His Answers to Your Questions (Part II),” published by The New York Times: